 - Thursday, March 18, 2021, 7:30 p.m.
 EST

-- This talk will not be recorded.
+- This talk was not recorded.

 This Diversity Cafe is part of Dragonfly Cafes, a developing series of virtual talks focusing on international conservation, urban and rural ecology, inquiry-based education, nature connections, and other relevant topics.
 Our Diversity Cafes aim to elevate marginalized perspectives on diversity, equality, and inclusion-related topics in an environmental and conservation setting.
 The invited speakers will explore topical ideas, research, and experience in the first half of the Cafe hour.
 In the latter half, the Cafe will open up for discussion and audience participation to engage with the speaker(s) and their ideas.